 - a.
 When built area impervious surfaces exceeds 24% in secondary reservoir watershed protection areas, runoff from the first inch of rainfall within anthe entire development siteshall be captured in a wetpond of standing water must be controlled on a runoff volume basis such that the post-development volume of stormwater leaving the site is equal to or less than the pre-development volume of stormwater leaving the site based on the 90th percentile storm.
-For the purpose of meeting this requirement for new development sites, the pre-development land cover must be assumed to be forested for the entire development site.
+For the purpose of meeting this requirement for new development sites, the pre-development site.
 The developer may request, and the City may approve, a design exception to this requirement based on one or more of the following criteria: - i.
 Low infiltration rates of native soils on the site. - ii.
 Shallow depth to seasonally high groundwater table on the site. - iii.
-Shallow depth to bedrock on the site. - iv.
-Other hardship approved by the Engineering Services Director based on site conditions.
+Shallow depth to bedrock on the site. - iv.Other hardship approved by the Engineering ServicesDirector based on site conditions.